JamFox/quartz.jamfox.dev/content/Books/The Network State - digital goverments.md

 Provides a solution to how useless social media and news currently are.
 Heat vs work: are we just generating noise or are we producing work?
 Are the news we read relevant and actionable?
 Current social media is very isolated, discourages collective action.

 It can also help with belonging and finding one's community.
 More so when a network state acquires land and members start meeting/living regularly in their shards across the world.
 Again similarly to Discord servers.
-(Importance of community related to [[Outliers - extended families, better health outcomes]] and [[Why sex, food, and shelter aren’t enough for Homo Sapiens]])
+(Importance of community related to [[Outliers - extended families, better health outcomes]] and [[Why sex, food, and shelter aren't enough for Homo Sapiens]])

 What of crime and murder?
 Balaji argues that most of killing is done by states, not individuals.
 Removal of surveillance would also remove the tools to remove undesired individuals.